Your Money: The Rules

 History remembers the "doers," not the doubters.

-You can't out-earn stupidity.
+You can't out-earn stupid.

 Money problems — when they happen — aren't caused by the money you make.
 They're also not caused by the money you don't make.
 They're caused by the way you spend the money you make.